qmk/qmk_firmware/keyboards/handwired/bluepill/readme.md

 ## Adding layouts and revisions

-If you want to create new layouts just add it to the keymaps folder.
+If you want to create new layouts just add them to the keymaps folder.
 If you prefer to develop a more complex revision just copy the bluepill70 folder, rename it and create a new keymap in /keymap.c (I tried to divide the project even more but it didn't worked).

 ## Pinout